 (5) Evidence taken under this section is to be regarded as having been given to the arbitrator.

-[Section 208 inserted by No. 42 of 2004 s.
+[Section 208 inserted: No. 42 of 2004 s.
 130.]

 209. Things produced, use of etc. by arbitrator

 An arbitrator may inspect any document or other material produced before the arbitrator, and retain it for as long as the arbitrator reasonably thinks fit, and make copies of any document or any of its contents.